runexec/chp/README.md

 You can <br />
 * Embed Clojure into a HTML file with the ```<clojure></clojure>``` tags
-* Enable dynamic route method handling (get, post, put, delete, and head)
+* Enable multiple method handlers under a single route (get, post, put, delete, and head)

 #### Getting started